vascocosta/csv_db/README.md

 macros.

 The methods are all asynchronous, so that you can easily integrate this crate into asynchronous code.
-To achieve this, and since the [`csv`] isn't asynchronous, each method of `csv_db` wraps any potentially blocking code (like opening files or dealing with records) inside a [`tokio::task::spawn_blocking`] function.
+To achieve this, and since the [`csv`] crate isn't asynchronous, each method of `csv_db` wraps any potentially blocking code (like opening files or dealing with records) inside a [`tokio::task::spawn_blocking`] function.

 # Examples